 which includes coverage for Conveyancing Transactions; and

-the terms of which do not limit compliance with Insurance Rules 1.3(a) to (f).
+the terms of which do not limit compliance with Insurance Rules 1.3(a) to (g).

 A Subscriber may maintain fidelity insurance held through a mutual fund by paying a levy or contribution rather than an annual insurance premium.
 The insurance must otherwise comply with Insurance Rule 1.2.